 Note that as of the writing of this article, both of these apps require a one-time $1 in-app purchase to include the urogenital/reproductive system.

-Encyclopedic Reference Books for Kids
+Encyclopedic Reference Book Series for Kids

 Created in consultation with experts, the following three books by Robie Harris and Michael Emberley cover a wide variety of topics, making each of them great for reading over several sittings and keeping around as a reference.
 Using plenty of sketches and colorful drawings, the authors have created engaging books that are likely to hold your child’s attention.